The First Years

 The EMF Institute will grow as an information center for the history of electronic music.

 We plan to receive, collect, organize, edit, and publish the stories, reports, sounds, images, and media that you created as a composer, entrepreneur, scientist, engineer, or as someone who was involved in the development of electronic music.

 A New World of Music is clearly an immense project.
-We will have expenses for supervision, archiving, editing, website design and maintenance, internet management, and administration.
-Our goal is to see the project extend into the future as an ongoing source for information and activities.
+We will have expenses for supervision, editing, website design and maintenance, internet management, and administration.
+We are beginning to organize an archival program.

-We see it as starting and developing in stages.
-The startup has to be supported by a large enough group of individuals contributing sufficiently to give the project credibility and strength.
-We plan to recognize those who contribute as Participants at $100+, Partners at $500+, or Leaders at $1000+.
+We recognize those who contribute as Participants at $100+, Partners at $500+, or Leaders at $1000+.
 We will recognize with gratitude those who make special contributions as Sponsors.
-As we establish credibility, we will apply for grants and aim for an endowment.

 At this time, we’re not sure that we’ll have an ongoing call for individuals into the future.
 Consequently, if you would like to contribute with a credit card, please go to this page at New Music World, a partner organization …

 and mention EMF Institute in the comments slot.
 We will transfer the funds immediately to the EMF Institute account.

 Or, if you prefer, contribute directly via PayPal …

 As soon as you make a contribution you will become a stakeholder in the project.
 We will keep you informed, listen to your advice, and work with you in placing your work in the site.
 And let’s not forget that the history as it grows will be available to us all.